Get The Top News In Search

-When it comes to working with authoritative online media to place links, it helps to have a PR agency partner that can leverage existing relationships.
+When it comes to working with authoritative online media to place links, it helps to have a digital PR agency that can leverage existing relationships.
 Receiving quality links from reputable sites is still a great way to nudge positive content above less favorable URLs.
-We’ve learned from working hand-in-hand with our PR partners that when we’re aligned on what the positive URL targets are for promotion, the PR team can work to get that quality link built into a piece of positive publicity if the opportunity is there.
+We’ve learned from working hand-in-hand with our PR partners that when we’re aligned on what the positive URL targets are for promotion, the digital PR team can work to get that quality link built into a piece of positive publicity if the opportunity is there.

 Commit to an Online Review Improvement Strategy

 There are many forms of marketing that look to control brand perception, but online review sites are where you’ll find true consumer sentiment.
 Companies can often feel powerless when it comes to fighting negative reviews, and dealing with them has become a bit of a blind spot of traditional PR and advertising agencies.
 Many times, we see a correlation between a negative search result issue and reviews on either consumer or employee review sites.
 A good ORM partner can craft strategies for requesting, deleting, and responding to online reviews.
 Your online presence isn’t scrubbed fully clean until these reviews and ratings are addressed.